-- 3.1.1 The Responsible Person must ensure that no patient undergoes a medical exposure unless: - (a) it is a radiological procedure that has been requested by a referrer and information on the clinical context has been provided, or it is part of an approved health screening program - (b) the medical exposure has been justified by means of communication between the radiological medical practitioner and the referrer, as appropriate, or it is part of an approved health screening program - (c) a radiological medical practitioner is responsible for protection and safety in the planning and delivery of the medical exposure as specified in clause 3.1.4(a) - (d) the patient or the patient's legal authorised representative has been informed as appropriate (and, in the case of diagnostic procedures, where practical and when requested by the patient) of the expected benefits of the radiological procedure as well as the radiation risks, including risk to a foetus where appropriate. - 3.1.2 The Responsible Person must ensure that no individual receives a medical exposure as part of a program of research unless the exposure has been approved by a human research ethics committee as required in clause 3.2.7 and a radiological medical practitioner has assumed responsibility as specified in clause 3.1.4(a).
-The Responsible Person must ensure that the requirements specified in clause 3.2.21 are fulfilled for the optimisation of protection and safety for persons subject to exposure as part of a program of research. - 3.1.3 The Responsible Person must ensure that no individual receives a medical exposure as a carer or comforter unless he or she has received, and has indicated an understanding of, relevant information on radiation protection and information on the radiation risks prior to providing care and comfort to an individual undergoing a radiological procedure.
-The Responsible Person must ensure that the requirements specified in clause 3.2.20 are fulfilled for the optimisation of protection and safety for any radiological procedure in which an individual acts as a carer or comforter. - 3.1.4 The Responsible Person must ensure that: - (a) the radiological medical practitioner performing or authorising the radiological procedure is responsible for ensuring overall protection and safety for patients in the planning and delivery of the medical exposure, including the justification of the radiological procedure as required in clauses 3.1.9 and 3.2.1-3.2.7 and the optimisation of protection and safety, in collaboration with the medical physicist and the medical radiation technologist as required in clauses 3.2.8-3.2.21 and 3.3.1-3.3.4 - (b) radiological medical practitioners, medical physicists, medical radiation technologists and other health professionals with specific duties in relation to protection and safety for patients in a given radiological procedure are adequately trained in the appropriate area
+- 3.1.1 The Responsible Person must ensure that no patient undergoes a medical exposure unless: - a. it is a radiological procedure that has been requested by a referrer and information on the clinical indication has been provided, or it is part of an approved health screening program - b. the medical exposure has been justified by the radiological medical practitioner following communication3 with the referrer, as appropriate, or it is part of an approved health screening program - c. a radiological medical practitioner is responsible for protection and safety in the planning and delivery of the medical exposure as specified in clause 3.1.4a - d. whenever clinically practicable, the patient or the patient's legal authorised representative is informed as appropriate of the expected benefits of the radiological procedure as well as the radiation risks, including risk to a fetus where appropriate - e. whenever clinically practicable, the patient or the patient's legal authorised representative consents to the procedure. - 3.1.2 The Responsible Person must ensure that no individual receives a medical exposure as part of a program of research unless the exposure has been approved by a Human Research Ethics Committee as required in clause 3.2.6 and a radiological medical practitioner has assumed responsibility as specified in clause 3.1.4a.
+The Responsible Person must ensure that the requirements specified in clause 3.2.22 are fulfilled for the optimisation of protection and safety for persons subject to exposure as part of a program of research. - 3.1.3 The Responsible Person must ensure that no individual receives a medical exposure as a carer or comforter unless he or she has received, and has indicated an understanding of, relevant information on radiation protection and information on the radiation risks prior to providing care and comfort to an individual undergoing a radiological procedure.
+The Responsible Person must ensure that the requirements specified in clause 3.2.21 are fulfilled for the optimisation of protection and safety for any radiological procedure in which an individual acts as a carer or comforter and that consent is given and documented.